alvin-est/sturdy-rotary-phone/README.md

 - *npm install*
 - *npm start*

-The server should now be listening (default port 3001).
+The server should now be running (by default listening on port 3001).

 ## Usage
 The following API endpoints and their functionalities are listed below: